-Difference Between Ruby on Rails vs Python Django
+Difference Between Ruby on Rails and Django

 The level of performance between both frameworks is quite similar.
 If you compare Bitbucket (which is based on Django) and Github (which is based on Rails), you'll notice that they are equally fast.
-If speed is your biggest concern for your website, there is no big difference between Ruby on Rails and Django.
+If speed is your biggest concern for your website, there is no significant difference between Ruby on Rails and Django.

 Many people call ROR syntax elegant.
 Indeed, to write the same command on Ruby, you need fewer lines of code than on Django.
-However, the readability of the code on the Ruby framework is more difficult.
+However, the readability of the code on the Ruby framework is more complicated.
 Thus, a new member of the team will need more time to investigate the project.

 Want to build a startup or expand your business?
 We will provide you with high-quality and timely project development.
-KeyUA is your reliable assistant in the world of web technologies.Contact US
+KeyUA is your reliable assistant in the world of web technologies.Contact Us

 The Django benchmarks:

-It's easy to write and read your code
+Easy to write and read the code

 Explicit is better than implicit